cardano-foundation/CIPs/CIP-0095/README.md

 governance then only those keys shall be returned.

-These are used by the client to identify the user's on-chain CIP-1694 interactions.
-Here we allow for multiple stake credentials to provided at once for the case of
-[multi-stake key wallets](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0018).
+These are used by the client to identify the user's on-chain CIP-1694 interactions, i.e if a user has delegated to a DRep.
+Here we allow for multiple stake credentials to provided at once for the case of [multi-stake key wallets](https://github.com/cardano-foundation/CIPs/tree/master/CIP-0018).

 ##### Returns

-An array of the connected user's active stake keys.
+An array of the connected user's active public stake keys.

 #### `api.signTx(tx: cbor<transaction>, partialSign: bool = false): Promise<cbor<transaction_witness_set>>`